Beginnings

 I follow a seven-year curriculum, through which students learn a complete Margam repertoire, alongside Slokas from the Abhinaya Darpana, rhythmic frameworks such as Talam, and choreographic methods.

-When I’m not dancing, I love to read, watch TV, daydream, and stare into space while drinking chai.
-I enjoy singing when no one is listening and doodling endlessly.
+When I’m not dancing, I love to watch TV, go hiking & long walks, daydream, and stare into space.
+I enjoy music and doodling endlessly.

-A Malayalee-Mumbaikar at heart, I hold a deep affection for chaaya (chai), vada-pav, monsoons, and—in my own words—Mumbai’s “romantic bustle.”
+A Malayalee-Mumbaikar at heart, I hold a deep affection for chaaya (chai), spicy food & decadent chocolate desserts, monsoons, and—in my own words—Mumbai’s “romantic bustle”.